stevelaver/twitchets/README.md

 **Why twitchets?**

-I built this tool because the official Twickets app has limitations on the number of tracked events and lacks many features/filters I wanted and needed.
+I built this tool because the official Twickets app has limitations on the number of events you can watch for tickets, and lacks many features/filters I wanted and needed.

 **Note**: This program does **not** buy tickets, reserve them automatically, or do anything unethical.
 It simply notifies you of new ticket listings!